TigerPeng2/PPEScraper/README.md

   These images and files will be stored in the listings folder in the project root.
 They will look something like this:
   ![N95 Box and Whisker Plot](https://github.com/ThatKidTiger/PPEScraper/blob/master/examples/n95/n95%20boxplot.png)

+Obviously, you'll want to search for more than just one type of mask, and one month in the past.
+For that, you'll have to go to the config.ini file.

 [Configs]